 Wisconsin State Park System White River State Trail

-This 12-mile trail follows a former rail corridor as it travels between Elkhorn and Burlington, passing by numerous bridges, scenic vistas, quaint towns, farmlands and wetlands.
-The trail is operated by Walworth County and is within five miles of Lake Geneva and Big Foot Beach State Park.
+This 19-mile trail follows a former rail corridor as it travels by Elkhorn in Walworth County and Dover in Racine County, with a short gap in Burlington.
+The trail passes by numerous bridges, scenic vistas, quaint towns, farmlands and wetlands.
+The trail is operated by Walworth and Racine counties and is within five miles of Lake Geneva and Big Foot Beach State Park.
 The western end of the trail begins at County Highway H near Elkhorn.
-The eastern end of the trail is at Spring Valley Road near the Walworth-Racine county line, just west of Burlington.
+The eastern end of the trail is at Vandenboom Road in Dover.

 The trail may bring a number of different users to the trail at the same time.
 It is important to use good trail etiquette to ensure the enjoyment and safety of all trail users.

 Walking and bicycling

 The fairly level grade and smooth limestone surface make this 19-mile trail suitable for bicyclists, walkers and joggers.
 Each bicyclist age 16 or older needs a Wisconsin state trail pass while using the trail.

 Pet owners, please be sure to have your pet on a leash, 8 feet or shorter, at all times.
 You must pick up after your pet.

 The two-mile adjacent horse trail is open along the corridor between Springfield and Lyons for horseback riding.
 Each rider age 16 or older needs a Wisconsin state trail pass while using the trail.

 Snowmobiles are permitted on the trail.
 Operators must follow all Wisconsin snowmobile laws.
 The trail also connects to numerous miles of county snowmobile trails.